 At this point we had (1) a sample of 745 participants that had not produced any non-responses, and (2) the same sample in which it was suspected that 55 participants would have produced a non-response if the computer had allowed them to and who had had 65 non-responses artificially introduced (following the pattern of non-responses observed in the sample that was administered the paper-and-pencil format test).
 In the rest of the document, we shall refer to the first sample as the Full Response (FR) sample, and the second as the Artificial Non-Response (ANR) sample.

 Computing the estimates of latent trait scores in the FR sample is a typical analysis that presents no difficulties.
-However, computing estimates of latent trait scores in the ANR sample is impossible, unless a specific method is used to prevent non-responses.
+However, computing estimates of latent trait scores in the ANR sample is impossible, unless a specific method is used to deal with non-responses.
 In the section below we compute EAP estimates in the FR sample and use multiple imputation to compute EAP estimates in the ANR sample.
 We also use a popular single imputation procedure to assess whether our multiple imputation improves the performance of this single imputation method.

 Computing the estimates of the latent trait scores